LGBTQ employment discrimination in the United States: State law prior to Bostock v. Clayton County, Georgia

 Pennsylvania became the first state to ban public sector employment discrimination based on sexual orientation in 1975.
 Wisconsin became the first state to ban both public and private sector employment discrimination based on sexual orientation in 1982.
 Minnesota became the first state to ban employment discrimination based on both sexual orientation and gender identity when it passed the Human Rights Act in 1993.
 Currently, 25/50 states, the District of Columbia, and at least 400 cities and counties have enacted bans on discrimination based on sexual orientation and gender identity.

-25 out of 50 US states, and the District of Columbia, Guam, Puerto Rico, and the US Virgin Islands have statutes that explicitly codifies and protects against both sexual orientation and gender identity discrimination in employment in both the public and private sector: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia, and Washington.
+25 out of 50 US states, and the District of Columbia, Guam, Puerto Rico, and the US Virgin Islands have statutes that explicitly codifies and protects against both sexual orientation and gender identity discrimination in employment in both the public and private sector: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Utah, Vermont, Virginia, and Washington.
 One state being Pennsylvania have acquired such protections through executive orders, regulations, court rulings or binding decisions under a human rights commission since 2018.

-In addition, two states, Indiana and Wisconsin prohibit discrimination on account of sexual orientation only; gender identity is not addressed.
+In addition, two states, Indiana, Iowa (since 2025) and Wisconsin prohibit discrimination on account of sexual orientation only; gender identity is not addressed.
 Indiana, in accordance with Hively v Ivy Tech Community College, a ruling by the Seventh Circuit Court of Appeals, and Wisconsin through a statute enacted in 1982, which made Wisconsin the first state to have private employment protections for sexual orientation.
 Similarly to Indiana, the Courts of Appeals for the Sixth, and Eleventh Circuits, covering Alabama, Florida, Georgia, Kentucky, Michigan, Ohio, and Tennessee, have found sex protections in the 1964 Civil Rights Act to include the category of gender identity.

 Furthermore, 8 U.S. states -- Arizona, Indiana, Ohio, Kentucky, Montana, North Carolina, Wisconsin, and Kansas. -- have an executive order, administrative order, or personnel regulation prohibiting discrimination in public employment only based on either sexual orientation or gender identity: An additional 2 states -- Alaska and Missouri -- and the Commonwealth of the Northern Mariana Islands have executive orders prohibiting discrimination in public employment based on sexual orientation only.

-The remaining states do not offer any type of discrimination protections for the LGBT community at the state level, although some cities and localities have passed their own ordinances within these states.
+The remaining states do not offer any type of discrimination protections for the LGBTQ community at the state level, although some cities and localities have passed their own ordinances within these states.